-Affiliated Charter Schools are semiautonomous District public schools that converted to affiliated charter status via a charter petition process approved at an L.A.
-Unified board meeting.
-The school’s charter is active for a period of five years.
-Before the charter expires, the school must submit a renewal charter petition to apply for an additional five years from the L.A.
+Affiliated Charter Schools are semi-autonomous District public schools that converted to affiliated charter status via a charter petition process.
+The schools are authorized by the L.A.
 Unified Board of Education.
-Affiliated Charter Schools are governed by the L.A.
-Unified Board of Education and operate in accordance with District policy, Board Rules, state and federal law, collective bargaining agreements, and Human Resources/Personnel Commission guidelines.
-Affiliated Charter Schools receive direct oversight by the respective Local District Office and the L.A.
+Affiliated Charter Schools are governed by the Board of Education and operate in accordance with District policy, Board Rules, state and federal law, collective bargaining agreements, and Human Resources/Personnel Commission guidelines.
+Affiliated Charter Schools receive direct oversight by a Local District Office and the L.A.
 Unified Charter Schools Division.
-The schools receive flexibility in the utilization of the charter school categorical block grant (for those applicable affiliated charter schools that receive it) areas of curriculum and professional development; some aspects of local school governance; and some aspects of employee selection.
-It is not necessary to utilize the District’s permit process if accepted to an Affiliated Charter School.
+The schools are given flexibility in the utilization of the charter school categorical block grant; areas of curriculum and professional development; some aspects of local school governance; and some aspects of employee selection.

 What are the goals of the instructional program?

-Each Affiliated Charter School has its own school specific goals of the instructional program outlined in the school’s charter petition and in the school’s annually revised Local Control and Accountability Plan (LCAP) document.
+Each Affiliated Charter School has specific goals for the instructional program outlined in the school’s charter petition and in the school’s annually revised Local Control and Accountability Plan (LCAP).

 Who is eligible?